Overcoming Narcissist Abuse by, Elizabeth Shaw – Life Coach.

 On the outside most narcissistic people can talk the talk, they can project, blame shift and gaslight their way out of so many situations, sometimes with help from those who don’t understand what’s happening to them.

-They are a bully who shines in all the glory and are all too often allowed to roam freely invisible to who they truly are to those around them.
+They are a bully who shines in all the glory and is all too often allowed to roam freely invisible to who they truly are to those around them.

 Some friends and family might never criticise the narcissist so the narcissist never shows their true colours.